nponeccop/vz/README.md

 Status
 ------

+- it have been used in production since 2017
 - `strace-trace` minimizes pre-existing rootfs
 - `vzmaster push` uploads images using Ansible
 - `vzmaster start` installs `runch` remotely, unpacks an image and starts the resulting OCI bundle using `forever runch` which restarts the container init process on crashes